TNRP-James/TNRP-James/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a CSE Undergrad student at GTBIT, GGSIPU
+- 👨🏽‍💻 I’m currently developing scripts & content for <a href="https://www.tranquility.networks">Tranquility Networks</a>
-- 🌱 I’m currently exploring JAVA with a big interest in JAVA applets and Data Structures and Algorithms.
-- 🤔 My interest lies in front end web development.
+- 🤔 My interest lies in back-end development.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Contact me on Discord - jms#9999